HOL-Theorem-Prover/HOL/src/probability/README.md

 ## Preliminaries

-     extrealScript.sml            * The theory of extended reals real_topologyScript.sml      * Elementary Topology in Euclidean Space (from HOL Light) derivativeScript.sml         * Univariate Derivative Theory in R^1 (from HOL Light)
+     hurdUtils.{sml|sig}          * Some useful tools originally defined by Joe Hurd util_probScript.sml          * Utility lemmas needed by other scripts extrealScript.sml            * The theory of extended reals real_topologyScript.sml      * Elementary Topology in Euclidean Space (from HOL Light) derivativeScript.sml         * Univariate Derivative Theory in R^1 (from HOL Light)